How to Prevent Ovarian Hyperstimulation Syndrome After Egg Retrieval?Fertility Treatment

 - Avoiding the use of HCG hormone: Since HCG may increase the chance of OHSS development in the body, alternatives to HCG can be used to prevent OHSS.
 These alternatives include Gn-RH agonists, such as leuprolide (Leuprorelin).

-- Using certain medications: To induce ovulation, the doctor usually prescribes the lowest dose of gonadotropins.
+- Using certain medications: The doctor usually prescribes the lowest dose of gonadotropins to induce ovulation.
 Some specific medications can reduce the risk of OHSS without having a negative effect on pregnancy.
 These include metformin (for women with polycystic ovary syndrome), aspirin, cabergoline, and intravenous calcium infusion.

 - Embryo freezing: In the case of observing OHSS symptoms while undergoing IVF, the doctor should remove all mature and immature eggs.
 Therefore, the ovaries can rest for a while.
-During this period, the matured eggs are frozen, and then, when the body is ready, the IVF process will be continued.
+The matured eggs are frozen; when the body is ready, the IVF process will continue.

 When Is the Best Time to See a Doctor?